fareezmir/banking-application/README.md

 ## Future Improvements

 - **Enhanced Security**: Implement multi-factor authentication for both Managers and Customers.
-- **Expanded Features**: Introduce new features such as loan management and interest calculation.
+- **Implement More Features**: Introduce new features such as interest calculation, and loans.
-- **Improved UI/UX**: Refine the user interface for a more intuitive and responsive experience.
+- **Improved UI/UX**: Refine the user interface for a more intuitive and responsive experience by simplifying code.

 ---